libsdl-org/SDL/docs/README-migration.md

 * SDL_SensorGetDeviceType() - replaced with SDL_GetSensorInstanceType()
 * SDL_UnlockSensors()

+## SDL_shape.h

+This header has been removed.
+You can create a window with the SDL_WINDOW_TRANSPARENT flag and then render using the alpha channel to achieve a similar effect.
+You can see an example of this in test/testshape.c

 ## SDL_stdinc.h

 The standard C headers like stdio.h and stdlib.h are no longer included, you should include them directly in your project if you use non-SDL C runtime functions.